 Residences with space for both students and their families are available at the school’s Meadow Lake campus.
 Accommodations include a mix of one- to four-bedroom units.
 The school also operates the Tangles salon, which provides experience for hairstyling students, at the North Battleford campus.

 |Small (fewer than 2,000 full-time students)||$12,029-$14,889||$2,922-$8,429||Yes|

 - Forest to Fork: Students are introduced to the idea of food security.
 They begin with plant species and their uses, and learn processing and cooking techniques for wild meat.

 - Community Safety Officer: NWC is proud to offer this program in 10-12 First Nations communities each year to support their strategies of peace and protection.

-> - Adult Basic Education
+- Bachelor of Education